amolborcar/phase_0_unit_2/week_6/0_git_started/my_solution.md

 #### checkout
 <!-- Your definition here -->
 <!--
-Git checkout is how you switch between branches after they ahve been committed.  git checkout (branchname) will make (branchname) the active branch.
+Git checkout is how you switch between branches after they have been committed.  git checkout (branchname) will make (branchname) the active branch.
 -->

 #### clone